matlab-actions/.github/README.md

 To run MATLAB in your workflow, use the appropriate actions when you define your workflow in the `.github/workflows` directory of your repository:

 * To set up MATLAB on a GitHub-hosted runner, use the [Setup MATLAB](#setup-matlab) action.
-* To execute a MATLAB script, function, or statement, use the [Run MATLAB Command](#run-matlab-command) action.
+* To run a MATLAB script, function, or statement, use the [Run MATLAB Command](#run-matlab-command) action.
 * To run MATLAB and Simulink tests and generate artifacts, use the [Run MATLAB Tests](#run-matlab-tests) action.

 ### Setup MATLAB